 - Project Readiness Criterion #1: Feasibility of Workplan - The application clearly describes a thorough and realistic workplan and timeline.
-The application should also demonstrate the ability to complete the project in the proposed period of performance. - The application identifies and understands the legal, policy, and regulatory requirements and identifies and accounts for any relevant exemptions, waivers, permits, or special permissions required to conduct the proposed project. - The application identifies ways to measure and validate the project's expected benefits and community impacts, as well as performance improvements and cost savings. - The application identifies a practical approach to developing internal workforce capacity regarding data and technology projects, including a plan for an approporiately skilled and trained workforce to carry out the project. - Project Readiness Criterion #2: Community Engagement and Partnerships - The proposed solution demonstrates a community-centered approach that includes meaningful, continuous, accessible engagement with a diverse group of public and private stakeholders.
+The application should also demonstrate the ability to complete the project in the proposed period of performance. - The application identifies and understands the legal, policy, and regulatory requirements and identifies and accounts for any relevant exemptions, waivers, permits, or special permissions required to conduct the proposed project. - The application identifies ways to measure and validate the project's expected benefits and community impacts, as well as performance improvements and cost savings. - The application identifies a practical approach to developing internal workforce capacity regarding data and technology projects, including a plan for an approportiately skilled and trained workforce to carry out the project. - The application describes how the project will use training and education programs and activities to meet workforce capacity needs and promote inclusion in the workforce. - The application identifies the necessary planning and engagement activities that, as projects are fully implemented during Stage 2, will ensure high-quality job creation by supporting good-paying jobs with a free and fair choice to join a union, incorporating strong labor standards (e.g., wages and benefits at or above prevailing, use of project labor agreements, registered apprenticeship programs, pre-apprenticeships tied to registered apprenticeships, etc.), and/or providing workforce opportunities for historically underrepresented groups (e.g., workforce development program, etc.).

+- Project Readiness Criterion #2: Community Engagement and Partnerships - The proposed solution demonstrates a community-centered approach that includes meaningful, continuous, accessible engagement with a diverse group of public and private stakeholders.
 The proposed solution articulates strategies to provide access to persons with disabilities and limited English proficient individuals. - The application shows plans to build sustainable partnerships across sectors and governmental jurisdictions and collaborate with industry, academia, and nonprofits, such as community, workforce development, and labor organizations. - The applicant engages relevant private sector stakeholders and technical experts and elicits their perspective on implementation of the proposed solution. - The application establishes commitment of one or more key partner(s), if relevant, as identified in the project narrative.
 This should be demonstrated by a Letter of Commitment submitted as an attachment to the proposal, as well as a Memorandum-of-Understanding signed prior to any Grant Agreement.
-A key partner may be a public agency, utility company, private sector company, or some other entity that is central, and critical, to the project. - Project Readiness Criterion #3: Leadership and Qualifications - The application demonstrates relevant and necessary technical expertise of the project team. - The application details relevant experience of leadership in managing multi-stakeholder projects. - The application shows continuity of committed leadership and the applicant's functional capacity to carry out the proposed project and, where applicable, to maintain and operate the project after the conclusion of Stage 2.
+A key partner may be a public agency, utility company, private sector company, or some other entity that is central, and critical, to the project. - Project Readiness Criterion #3: Leadership and Qualifications - The application demonstrates relevant and necessary technical expertise of the project team. - The application details relevant experience of leadership in managing multi-stakeholder projects. - The application shows continuity of committed leadership and the applicant's functional capacity to carry out the proposed project and, where applicable, to maintain and operate the project after the conclusion of Stage 2. - iii.

-iii.
 Additional Consideration: Benefit to Historically Disadvantaged Communities